 Disadvantages of mediation

 Mediation is very costly when it comes to emotional stress.
 It can be quite traumatic for the two of you to face each other.
 However, there is a lot which can be gained.
 If one of you had made all the decisions or held the pursue strings, you could feel at a disadvantage.
-But, the mediator will keep everything on a level ground.
-The major disadvantage will occur when the solicitor is not used to mediation process.
-The solicitor is the only person who can apply for personal circumstances to the law as well as deciding that mediation is equitable and fair.
+But, the mediator will keep everything on level ground.
+The major disadvantage will occur when the solicitor is not used to the mediation process.
+The solicitor is the only person who can apply for personal circumstances to the law as well as for deciding that mediation is equitable and fair.

 The Benefits Of Using A Support Group During A Family Dispute